Tsa Pay Bands: A Detailed Guide To Tsa Pay Grades And Gs Equivalents

 Salary and Compensation Details for TSA Agents

 Working as a TSA agent can be a rewarding career choice, both in terms of the important role they play in ensuring airport security and the competitive salary and compensation packages they receive.
-Let’s take a closer look at the salary and compensation details for TSA agents.

 Starting Salaries

 When starting out as a TSA agent, you can expect to earn a competitive salary that is commensurate with your level of experience and education.
-The starting salaries for TSA agents typically range from $30,000 to $40,000 per year, depending on factors such as location and job responsibilities.

 It’s important to note that these figures can vary based on the specific pay band and GS (General Schedule) level assigned to the position.